Last revised: May 29, 2023

 The museum is housed within the two-story depot of the Midland Continental Railroad, the last of its kind still in existence.
 The depot feature exhibits which tell the history of the MCRR as well as trace the career of Peggy Lee and her connection to Wimbledon.

-The state's official railroad museum located in Mandan is housed within the former Northern Pacific's yard office.
 The organization has also preserved the former NP wooden depot from Steele, North Dakota which sits on display.
-Along with artifacts the museum has a collection of equipment to peruse on the grounds.

 Located inside the restored Soo Line brick depot (constructed in 1912) in Minot.
 It is open during weekdays throughout the year.